Improving the Quality of Research

 - Greater investment in new technologies to develop novel tools for cell authentication

-Launched in 2015, GBSI’s #authenticate Campaign started the conversation about the need for cell line authentication in high quality preclinical research.
+GBSI’s #authenticate Campaign put a spotlight on the importance of cell line authentication as standard practice for high quality preclinical research.
+In early 2015, GBSI launched #authenticate, a first-of-its kind awareness and activation campaign to engage key stakeholders around the powerful role cell line authentication plays in research reproducibility and fidelity.
+Importantly, #authenticate provided opportunities for the scientific community to get involved, demonstrate support, and help tell the story.
 The Campaign engaged researchers, funders, journals, societies, industry leaders, and others.
-Organizations including Susan G. Komen, FasterCures, and the Prostate Cancer Foundation joined the Campaign as Champions.
-The NIH and other funders are beginning to incorporate cell line authentication into their grant application review process, and Nature and other peer-reviewed journals have expanded their cell authentication recommendations. #authenticate raised the bar and the Alliance takes it to the next level.
+In response to to heightened awareness, the National Institutes of Health and other funders are beginning to incorporate cell line authentication into their grant application review process, and Nature and other peer-reviewed journals have expanded their cell authentication recommendations. #authenticate raised the bar and the Alliance takes it to the next level.